2011–12 Slovenian PrvaLiga: Relegation play-offs

-The ninth-placed team played a two-legged relegation play-off against the runners-up of the 2011–12 Slovenian Second League.
-Although Triglav lost the two-legged play-off against Dob, they retained their place in the PrvaLiga as Dob declined promotion due to financial reasons.
+The ninth-placed team of the 2011–12 PrvaLiga, Triglav Kranj, played a two-legged relegation play-off against the runners-up of the 2011–12 Slovenian Second League, Dob.
+Although Triglav lost the two-legged play-off 6–0 on aggregate, they retained their place in PrvaLiga as Dob declined promotion due to financial reasons.

 Results

 Every team plays four times against their opponents, twice at home and twice on the road, for a total of 36 matches.